SuryaTest29/Challenge29/README.md

 * We list the hello-world image by using the command "docker image ls"
 * Now we execute the command "docker build -f Dockerfile -t pokemonapi:v1 ." to build the dockerfile into a container image.
 * Next we use the command "docker-compose up" to start the services
+* The image "Starting Services on Docker" shows the results of the same.
 * Then we navigate to the url "localhost:5000/swagger/index.html" and check the UI by using the steps mentioned as to how we run the program.